asanchezmanas/sampelit/docs/guides/users/tracker_guide.md

 ### What to Provide the Freelancer

-1. ✅ The tracker snippet code (from your Samplit dashboard)
+1. ✅ The tracker snippet code (from your Sampelit dashboard)
 2. ✅ Admin access to your website (create a temporary account if possible)
 3. ✅ Instructions on which pages need the tracker (usually ALL pages)
-4. ❌ DON'T share your Samplit account password
+4. ❌ DON'T share your Sampelit account password

 ### Security Tips